jdlin/deltaNetworks-distributed/README.md

-# deltaNetworks-distributed
-Distributed Algorithms of Simulation for Delta Networks
+Distributed Algorithm for Simulation of Delta Networks

 A: Files for Distributed Method
    1. master file    --- 762m.c